marxin/texi2rst-generated/sphinx/gcc/options-to-request-or-suppress-warnings.rst

   equivalent to :samp:`(void)` in that case, but is considered an old-style definition for older standards.

-.. option:: -Wmissing-parameter-type , -Wmissing-parameter-type
+.. option:: -Wmissing-parameter-type , -Wmissing-parameter-type, -Wno-missing-parameter-type
-.. option:: -Wno-missing-parameter-type

   .. note::